zekoff/1gam-minesweeper/open_issues.md

 ## Wrap-up todo

 - Replace placeholder enemy and player graphics
-- Create adjacent enemy UI element (three-segment round display)
 - Tune numbers so that a reasonable challenge is provided (create spreadsheet?)
-- Add title screen and win/loss conditions
+- Add title screen graphic
-- Set fullscreen on input

 ## Todo